QuSpin/QuSpin/README.md

 ```python
 p_basis = photon_basis(basis_class,*basis_args,Nph=...,**symmetry_blocks)
 ```
-In the non-conserving basis class ones cannot directly pass a basis object; instead, the constructor will build it from scratch.
+Here because the the nature of the interaction between the photon mode and the other basis, you must pass the constructor of the basis class into here as opposed to an already constructed basis.
+This is because the basis has to be constructed for each magnetization/particle sector of the basis.

 ###**checks on operator strings**
-New in version 0.2.0 we have included new functionality classes which check various properties of a given static and dynamic operator lists.
+New in version 0.1.0 we have included new functionality classes which check various properties of a given static and dynamic operator lists.
 They include the following:

 * check if the final complete list of opertors obeys the requested symmetry of that basis.
 The check can be turned off with the flag ```check_symm=False ``` in the [hamiltonian](#hamiltonian-objects) class.
 * check if the final complete list of operators are hermitian.
 The check can be turned out with the flag ```check_herm=False``` in the [hamiltonian](#hamiltonian-objects) class.
 * check if the final complete list of opertors obeys particle number conservation (for spin systems this means that magnetization sectors do not mix).
-The check can be turned out with the flag ```check_pcon=False``` in the [hamiltonian](#hamiltonian-objects) class.
+The check can be turned out with the flag ```check_pcon=False``` in the [hamiltonian](#hamiltonian-class) class.

 ###**Methods of Basis Classes**

+These functions are defined for every basis class:

 ```python
 basis.Op(opstr,indx,J,dtype)
 ```